AdobeDocs/experiences-by-you.en/README.md

 Community contributors can use the GitHub UI for basic editing or fork the repo to make major contributions.

-See the [Adobe Docs Contributor Guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html) for details.
+See the [[!DNL Adobe] Docs Contributor Guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html) for details.

 ## Internal contributors

-If you are a technical writer, program manager, or developer from the product team for an Adobe Experience Cloud solution and it's your job to contribute to or author technical articles, use the [private repository](https://git.corp.adobe.com/AdobeDocs).
+If you are a technical writer, program manager, or developer from the product team for an [!DNL Adobe] Experience Cloud solution and it's your job to contribute to or author technical articles, use the [private repository](https://git.corp.adobe.com/[!DNL Adobe]Docs).

 ## Format your topic